ankurk91/vue-web-storage/README.md

 ```
 #### `get(key)`
 Retrieves given `key` value from storage, parse the value from JSON before returning.
-If failed to parse then returns the actual value returned from storage.
+If parsing failed then returns the actual value get from storage.
 ```js
 Vue.$storage.get('name')
 ```